rust-embedded/discovery-mb2/mdbook/src/explore.md

 *preempted* (interrupted) by another task.
 On preemption, the first task will be suspended and the processor will instead execute the second task.
 At some point the first task will be resumed.
 Microcontrollers provide hardware support for preemption in the form of *interrupts*.
-We were introduced to interrupts when we built our snake game in chapter 11.
+We were introduced to interrupts when we built our snake game in [chapter 14](14-snake-game/index.md).

 In cooperative multitasking a task that's being executed will run until it reaches a *suspension point*.
 When the processor reaches that suspension point it will stop executing the current task and